 PhOEBE (Pre-hospital Outcomes for Evidence Based Evaluation) Working on work stream one; Identification of possible indicators or measures using a range of methods including evidence reviews, patient interviews, consensus workshops and a Delphi Study.
 My role as Patient and Public Involvement (PPI) lead is to coordinate the PPI elements of the programme ensuring PPI enhances the overall project outputs.

 Lab2Go Demonstrating Minicare, a miniaturized biophotonics platform for fast and lab-equivalent Point-of-Care diagnostics of Cardiac Troponin-I. The Lab 2 Go project is a European Union funded multicentre Research and Development project (project nr.
-621035) coordinated by Philips Electronics Nederland B.V. involving 6 hospitals in the European Union (Sheffield Teaching Hospitals NHS Foundation Trust, St George's Healthcare NHS Trust, Stichting Catharina Ziekenhuis Eindhoven, Hôpital de la Pitié-Salpêtrière Paris, Medizinische Universitaet Innsbruck and Klinikum Nürnberg), HandHeld Diagnostics and industrial partners (Conworx Technology GmbH, MicroSystems (UK) Limited and Scienion AG) My role is to project manage the UK study arm, working with Sheffield Teaching Hospitals - Clinical Research Facility (Northern General site) to ensure effective patient recruitment in line with ethical and regulatory governance procedures.
-I will also be involved in the 'usability performance' qualitative evaluation of the POC device end user feedback across the European sites.
+621035) coordinated by Philips Electronics Nederland B.V. involving 6 hospitals in the European Union (Sheffield Teaching Hospitals NHS Foundation Trust, St George's Healthcare NHS Trust, Stichting Catharina Ziekenhuis Eindhoven, Hôpital de la Pitié-Salpêtrière Paris, Medizinische Universitaet Innsbruck and Klinikum Nürnberg), HandHeld Diagnostics and industrial partners (Conworx Technology GmbH, MicroSystems (UK) Limited and Scienion AG) My role was to project manage the UK study arm, working with Sheffield Teaching Hospitals - Clinical Research Facility (Northern General site) to ensure effective patient recruitment in line with ethical and regulatory governance procedures.

-Sheffield Addiction Recovery Research Panel (ShARRP) Having identified a gap in the provision of PPI relating to drug and alcohol addiction/ recovery I have developed the ShARRP.
-Working with colleagues at Sheffield Teaching Hospitals Clinical Research Office, gaining funding from Sheffield City Council's Drug and Alcohol Action Team (DACT) and Sheffield Hallam University Helena Kennedy Centre for International Justice to run the group.
+Sheffield Addiction Recovery Research Panel (ShARRP) Having identified a gap in the provision of Patient and Public Involvement (PPI) relating to drug and alcohol addiction/ recovery I developed the ShARRP.
+In 2004 I worked with colleagues at Sheffield Teaching Hospitals Clinical Research Office, gaining funding from Sheffield City Council's Drug and Alcohol Action Team (DACT) and Sheffield Hallam University Helena Kennedy Centre for International Justice to run the group.
 The panel constitutes the first of it's kind in the region providing a valuable resource to researchers and academics requiring drug/alcohol specific Patient and Public Involvement (PPI).
 The panel has contributed towards several large studies helping researchers gain research funding.